DaveBenham/VenomModules/README.md

 If Linear Beats is not clocked, then it is dependent on all trigger/gate transitions being exactly in sync down to the sample level.

 If the input gates are not guaranteed to be in sync, then you can add a clock input to effectively force all triggers/gates to be in sync with the timing "grid" of the clock.
 Inputs are only checked for transition to high or low whenever the clock transitions to high.
 The clock should be delayed at least as much as the most delayed input.
-If you want outgoing gates to be 50% duty cycle, then the clock should run at least twice as fast as your fasted incoming channel.
+If you want outgoing gates to be 50% duty cycle, then the clock should run at least twice as fast as your fastest incoming channel.

 If Linear Beats is bypassed, then all inputs are passed through unchanged to the outputs.